 An introduction to life's basic processes including the chemistry of life, the structure and function of the cell, how cells use energy and matter, how cells reproduce, and how genetic inheritance occurs.
 Examples of how these processes affect each and everyone of us on a daily basis will be explored.
 This course will also explore the methods of science through in class assignments and laboratory work so that students will better understand the processes of collecting, analyzing and interpreting data in various formats.
 Laboratories supplement lecture by allowing students to explore topics in a hands-on fashion.
-Prerequisite: ENG 101 eligible
+Prerequisite: Eligibility for ENG 101

 This course provides an introduction to the living processes within cells by exploring the molecular basis of life.
 Emphasis is placed on the important types of biochemical reactions, which occur during growth, development, maintenance, and reproduction in human cells.
 Particular detail is given to the study of important biomolecules including water, carbohydrates, proteins, lipids and nucleic acids.
 Laboratory exercises supplement the lecture emphasizing the scientific method and inquiry based learning.3 class hours and 3 laboratory hours Prerequisite: None Credit cannot be received for more than one of these - Bio 100, Bio 103